cdirectory/SETDirectory/index.md

 Name | Goal | How to join
 ------------ | ------------- | -------------
-BeiArea | A group of people committed to promoting Beijing as a place like the Bay Area | Find someone already in it CHat | A group that talks about Wechat all day long | Find someone already in it
+BeiArea | Network of Beijingers who help and answer questions as a community | Find someone already in it CHat | A group that talks about Wechat all day long | Find someone already in it

 ***